The smartwatch market has come a long way since the original Pebble smashed Kickstarter records back in 2012.

 It's also wise to check out the kind of features each smartwatch champions.

 Similarly, if you're into sports, you need to check out the hardware included.
-The Sony SmartWatch 3 and the Moto 360 Sport are the only current Android Wear devices with GPS, and therefore capable of accurately tracking running, so don't expect all devices under the Google umbrella to do the same.
-The Nixon The Mission, expected later this year and features GPS, as well as a humungous build for outdoor explorers.
-It's very similar to the Casio WSD-F10, which is on sale now, but shuns GPS.
+Some Android Wear devices, such as the Sony SmartWatch 3, the Moto 360 Sport and the Polar M600 come with GPS, and are therefore capable of accurately tracking running, so don't expect all devices under the Google umbrella to do the same.

 The Pebble smartwatch's fitness features are powered by Misfit, so it can track steps and sleep just as a normal Fitbit-style device would, but there's no GPS for accurate run or cycle tracking.

 Style is supremely important in a smartwatch, and luckily things are changing for the better.
-Recent smartwatches such as the Vector Luna, Pebble Time Steel and LG Watch Urbane – not to mention the Apple Watch – have brought more style to the party.
-New devices from Tag Heuer and Fossil show that smartwatch aesthetics are becoming more refined all the time.
+Smartwatches such as the Fossil Q Wander, Pebble Time Steel and LG Watch Urbane – not to mention the Apple Watch Series 2 – have brought more style to the party.
+Devices from Tag Heuer and Michael Kors show that smartwatch aesthetics are becoming more refined all the time.

 Whichever smartwatch you choose, check out strap options, and whether it has a standard fitting.